jmiguelmangas/WEIGHT_TRACKER/README.md

 - **Add Weight Records**: Record weight entries for each entity.
 - **View Data**: Display the weight records of a selected entity.
 - **Generate Graphs**: Visualize the weight trends over time.
+- **Compare Entities**: Compare the weight of two entities in the same graph with different colors.
 - **Modify Entity Names**: Update the name of an existing entity.
 - **Delete Entities**: Remove an entity along with all its weight records.
 - **Modify Weight Records**: Update an existing weight record for a specific entity and date.